-If you are looking for detailed information on where to stay please see our New Caledonia Accommodation Deals where you can read independent reviews and see our unique photographs of all our featured accommodations.
+If you are looking for detailed information on where to stay please see our New Caledonia Accommodation Guide where you can read independent reviews and see our unique photographs of all our featured accommodations.

 The majority of international visitors arriving in New Caledonia stay at least a few days in the charming seaside capital of Noumea, one of the few South pacific towns with a decent beach at the centrally developed tourist strip along Anse Vata Beach and with its great restaurants and a casino.
 Grand Terre, the largest island in the South Pacific outside of New Zealand, has limited tourist appeal for overseas holiday-makers although being surrounded by the second largest coral reef in the world the island has access to some superb coral reefs for both scuba diving and snorkelling.

 For those looking for a beach holiday, there are several beautiful offshore islands for day-trippers or it's a 25-minute flight from Noumea to the Isle of Pines with its fabulous beaches and distinctive holiday atmosphere.
 More traditional are the Loyalty islands which boast the most beautiful beaches in the country but just a couple of resorts plus a plethora of tribal huts for budget travellers.